ChristopherGoodrich/bigquery-practice/iaa_assignment.md

 ## Context:

 This is an assignment I completed for the Big Data class I took as part of the Masters of Science in Analytics at N.C.
 State's Institute for Advanced Analytics.
-The assignment was completed using the [Google BigQuery (free Sandbox version)](https://console.cloud.google.com/bigquery)
+The assignment was completed using the [Google BigQuery (free Sandbox version)](https://console.cloud.google.com/bigquery).
+The questions are answered first and then below is the SQL code a snippet of the resulting query stored in Markdown tables

 ---